hrushikesh009/TA-Performance-ML-Classifier/readme.md

 ## Machine Learning Model
 Around the dataset, I created a machine learning model, which I served and deployed using a Flask microservice.

-I built a Machine learning model around the dataset and utilize Flask microservice to serve and deploy the model.

 ## Teaching Assistant Evalution

 ### Endpoint: